 It’s a psychological principle called the “fear of missing out” or “FOMO.”

-Here’s how you can create the urgency of your eCommerce site?
+Here’s how you can create urgency for your eCommerce site.

 The simplest way is to add a countdown timer that tells people how much time they have left to buy before the product is gone or the offer expires.

 Another way to do it is by showing live inventory counts.
 This is a great way to increase conversions on product pages because it lets visitors know exactly how many units are left in stock.
 If they see that there’s only one left, they’ll be more likely to buy it before someone else does.